NoobMaster9999/UIUCTF-2024-writeups/Crypto/Snore signatures/README.md

 `hash((rv+m)%p) = hash((rv+m+p)%p)`

 We can now easily verify!
 We just need to do this 10 times!
 There is a problem though.
 We can't use the same `m` everytime to verify.
-But we can give zero the first time, one the second time and so on!
+But we can give one the first time, two the second time, and so on!
 All we have to do is add `p` to `m` for the exploit to work.

 # Script